alan-turing-institute/WimbledonPlanner/README.md

 > brew cask install wkhtmltopdf
 ```

+`brew` can be installed from the Turing self service app, or from here: https://brew.sh/

 ## Configuration

 The file `api/secrets.py` must be created, containing the API tokens/authorisation info for Harvest and Forecast.